rapidsai/gpuci-build-environment/README.md

 ## Overview

-This repo contains Docker images used by gpuCI and release containers for RAPIDS.
+This repo contains Docker images used by gpuCI and release images for RAPIDS.
 Additional gpuCI users also have custom images in this repo.

 Below is a flow diagram of how the major gpuCI images relate to each other.
 Arrows between images imply that the source image is the `FROM` image for the